samswen/fs-utils/readme.md

 # fs-utils

-a useful collection of utils for files and folders operations.
+an useful collection of utils for files and folders operations.

 ## how to install